Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 Well, you already found it!
 But what does privacy in this context actually mean?
 And how is it technically enforced?
-Are there any additional precautiousness needed for an extra-safe usage of CryptPad?
+Are there any additional precautions needed for extra-safe usage of CryptPad?

 In this blog post we will answer these and other questions.
-We will show you in which scenario CryptPad is secure, and give you ideas for concrete actions for a safe CryptPad usage.
+We will show you in which scenario CryptPad is secure, and give you ideas for concrete actions for safe CryptPad usage.
 While we do the most possible to make CryptPad secure, the security also depends on how you use it.